wadoon/flavium/README.md

 Each submission also creates an entry in the cookie.
 Inside the cookie we store the pseudonym, internal id and upload time for each submission.

+**Processing** Each submission is evaluated exclusively on the same host as the server.
+This means, that only one evaluation runs at the same time.
+Currently, we have no distributed worker queue.
+Evaluation of a submission happens in the following steps:

+1. Submission is received and stored at the bottom of the task queue.
+2. The uploaded submission is established  in the configured work directory
+3. The reset script is activated given the work directory.
+This script established the environment and deletes previous results or files.
+4. The run script then executes the final benchmark.
+Its execution time is the runtime in the leaderboard.
+The output of the run script is searched for the regex of the score. `stdout` and `stderr` are captured and stored for later inspection.
+5. Entry in the leaderboard is created.